Barbara Stephens (singer)

-Barbara Stephens (born November 1, 1939 as Boysa Stephens in Atlanta, Georgia) is an American singer.
+Barbara Stephens (born November 1, 1939, as Boysa Stephens in Atlanta) is an American singer.

 Stephens spent most of her career as a solo artist with Satellite Records (later Stax Records), recording several hit songs such as "The Life I Live" and "Wait A Minute".
 She also sang with two bands, the Gardenias and the Deltones.

 She stopped recording and touring in 1971 in order to marry and raise children.
 She currently resides in Atlanta.